- March, 2014 (5)

 Catawba Trustees Approve Two Percent Increase in Tuition and Room for '14-'15

 Catawba College students will see only a two percent increase in tuition and room costs for the 2014-2015 academic year.
-However, a new state of North Carolina law that takes effect January 1, 2014 mandates that colleges and universities collect sales tax on student meals.* This caused a higher than expected increase in Catawba's board fees for '14-'15; board costs will increase by 5.7 percent.
+However, a new state of North Carolina law that took effect January 1, 2014 mandates that colleges and universities collect sales tax on student meals.* This caused a higher than expected increase in Catawba's board fees for '14-'15; board costs will increase by 7 percent.

 Alumni Spotlight on Randy Southard '74: Firefighting an "Extremely Rewarding Experience"

 1974 Catawba College alumnus Randy Southard, current chair of the College's Board of Visitors, is Deputy Chief and a volunteer at the Stokesdale Fire Department in Guilford County.
 Southard says he became a firefighter because it was an opportunity to serve in his community.